Akamai results beat on increased online traffic

 "Traffic levels in our media division were higher than expected towards the end of the quarter, primarily in large social media accounts and electronic gaming and software download accounts," Chief Executive Tom Leighton told Reuters.

-Akamai's 132,442 servers across the world carry content for clients ranging from Facebook Inc to Netflix Inc.
+Akamai's 132,442 servers across the world carry content for clients ranging from Facebook Inc (FB.O) to Netflix Inc (NFLX.O).

 The company said in February it would wind down some media contracts because they were not of long-term economic value.

-Akamai's media clients include Apple Inc, Sony BMG, News Corp, Nintendo Co and NBC.
+Akamai's media clients include Apple Inc (AAPL.O), Sony BMG, News Corp (NWSA.O), Nintendo Co 7974.OS and NBC.

 "We still have one large video customer that we are in the process of winding down, and now it looks like it will wind down at the end of Q2, instead of the end of Q1," Leighton said.